Connect with others who understand.

 Targeted Drugs and Immunotherapy

-Hair loss due to targeted drugs and immunotherapy is less common.
-According to Lymphoma Action, less than 15 percent of people who receive targeted therapy and less than 2 percent of those undergoing immunotherapy experience it.
-Your hair should grow back if you lose it due to these treatments.
+Hair loss caused by targeted drugs and immunotherapy is less common.
+According to Lymphoma Action, fewer than 15 percent of people who receive targeted therapy and fewer than 2 percent of those undergoing immunotherapy experience hair loss.
+Your hair will likely grow back if you lose it due to these treatments.

 Treating and Coping With Hair Loss in Lymphoma